ywkim/iris/README.md

 - **OpenAI's Whisper ASR API**: For speech-to-text transcription, Iris uses OpenAI's Whisper ASR API, which is trained on 680,000 hours of multilingual and multitask supervised data collected from the web.

 - **OpenAI's GPT**: For generating responses to user commands, Iris uses OpenAI's GPT, a state-of-the-art language model.

+- **LangChain**: Iris uses LangChain to chain multiple language models and tools together, enhancing its capabilities and providing more accurate and contextually relevant responses.

 - **Porcupine**: For wake word detection, Iris uses Porcupine, a highly-accurate and lightweight wake word detection engine.